xing/hops/packages/msw/README.md

 In order to use it for unit-testing, you also need to install the [`jest-preset-hops`](../jest-preset-hops/README.md) package.

+**Note:** Please be aware that only one service worker can exist per scope.
+Therefore `hops-msw` does not work together with `hops-pwa`.

 ### Usage

 Set the environment variable `ENABLE_MSW` to `true` when running your unit tests.